AdobeDocs/aem-forms-automated-conversion-service.en/help/prefill-submit-forms.md

 ### Use XSD schema as the data source {#xsddatasource}

 **Use Case:** You generate an adaptive form with no data binding using the Automated Forms Conversion service and configure XSD schema as the data source.
-You bind the adaptive form fields to XSD schema manually and use the **crx:// protocol** to prefill field values.
+You bind the adaptive form fields to XSD schema manually and use the **Preview with data** to prefill field values.
 Modify the field values, if necessary, and submit data to the crx-repository.

 Before executing the use case, ensure that you have: